Rajeenthiran/Reusable-Payment-Gateway-Integration-Framework-in-Salesforce/README.md

 Payment data is not standardized across systems
 Error handling and logging are inconsistent
-Support and debugging become complex and time-consuming
+Support and debugging become complex and time-consuming 🚨 Impact

-As a result:
+Increased development effort

-Development effort increases
+Difficult maintenance
-Maintenance becomes difficult
+Limited scalability
-System scalability is limited
+Slow adoption of new payment providers
-Business cannot quickly adapt to new payment providers 🎯 Business Requirement
+🎯 Business Requirement

-The organization requires a scalable and reusable payment integration framework within Salesforce that can support multiple payment gateways with minimal development effort.
+The organization requires a scalable and reusable payment integration framework within Salesforce that supports multiple payment gateways with minimal development effort.